sonic-net/SONiC/doc/mgmt/SONiC_DNS_Support.md

 DNS stands for Domain Name System.
 It is used to translate human readable domain names into machine readable IP addresses.

-With this feature, users will be able to configure DNS servers and source IP using SONiC Click commands and north bound interface (KLISH/REST/gNMI) provided by management framework module using OpenConfig models.
+With this feature, users will be able to configure DNS servers and source interface using SONiC Click commands and north bound interface (KLISH/REST/gNMI) provided by management framework module using OpenConfig models.

-Also, backend support to handle new config DB table events to populate nameservers in "/etc/resolv.conf" and add iptable rules to change the source IP of the DNS query that is being sent to the DNS server.
+Also, backend support to handle new config DB table events to populate nameservers in "/etc/resolv.conf" and add iptable rules to change the source IP (present on the source interface) of the DNS query that is being sent to the DNS server.

 ## 1.1 Requirements